keshavnagar/react-one/src/notes/lecture19/1InlineCss.md

 so in my series card.jsx compoentn i do both experiments first is cause of performance issue and second way is declare the styles in top of the return or component in const buttonStyle object

+so now i learn there are two ways to put conditional styling

+1. is with class name
+2. inline

+in both we use a variable and than put background color or specific thin in inline we implement there